-Portfolio performance in FY21 was good but the EAI stock price did not reflect these strong underlying returns.
-We therefore remain committed to reducing the discount to NTA and look forward continued engagement with EAI shareholders in the year ahead.
+Our focus in FY23 is to turn around the performance of EAI by taking a rigorous and disciplined approach to investing.
+We also remain committed to reducing the discount to NTA and look forward continued engagement with EAI shareholders in the year ahead.